Jonas Bergh's Group

 For future breast cancer treatment strategies, better understanding of the individual breast cancer biology and markers/genetic-clonal alterations during tumour progression will be required in order to more readily match the right treatment to the right patient in optimized dosage.

-Infertility as sequela of cancer treatment has a recognized negative impact in quality of survival and performance of procedures aimed at fertility preservation are thus increasing in the population of young patients with cancer.
-My clinical research projects aim at evaluate and increase the safety and efficacy of fertility preservation in patients.
-My experimental research is conducted at the Laboratory of Translational Fertility Preservation at Cancer Center Karolinska and it is oriented to the investigation of gonadal damage due to cancer treatment.
+Infertility as sequela of cancer treatment has a recognized negative impact in quality of survival and performance of procedures aimed at fertility preservation are increasing in the population of young patients with cancer.
+My clinical research projects aim to evaluate and increase the safety and efficacy of fertility preservation and to find predictors of success for treatments using assisted reproductive technologies.
+My experimental research is conducted at our Laboratory of Translational Fertility Preservation at KI and Cancer Center Karolinska and it is oriented to the investigation of gonadal damage due to cancer treatment and ovarian transplantation.

 Jonas Bergh, Professor, Group leader